AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_gre_high_performance_workflow.rst

   :keywords: Aviatrix Transit network, Private Network, AWS Direct Connect, BGP over GRE, External Device, High Performance

 ==========================================================================================
-GRE Tunneling for Multi-cloud Transit Gateway to on-prem Workflow
+GRE Tunneling for Multi-cloud Transit Gateway to On-Prem Workflow
 ==========================================================================================

 Introduction
 ============

-Connecting to on-prem network over GRE tunneling protocol in AWS is an alternative to IPSec.
+Connecting to on-prem network over GRE tunneling protocol in AWS is an alternative to IPsec.
 When GRE tunneling is used, Aviatrix Multi-cloud Transit Gateways interoperate directly with on-prem network devices over AWS Direct Connect.

 When on-prem to cloud encryption is not required, using GRE allows you to achieve high performance throughput (10Gbps) without the need to